jondkinney/jondkinney.github.io/source/_posts/2012-10-01-wiring-up-littlesnapper-to-cloudapp.markdown

 1. Configure LittleSnapper's publishing preferences to include a location local to your machine.

-    * Use you Mac username and password when setting up this connection.
+    * Use your Mac username and password when setting up this connection.
 The 'Server' is whatever shows up when you open System Preferences and choose 'Sharing'.
 At the top you'll see a note stating: 'Computers on your local network can access your computer at: MBPr.local'.
 Use the full name including .local shown there (which will likely be different than mine).

     * The file path I'm using is: `/Users/jon/Pictures/ScreenShots/LittleSnapper`.